snrnats/doc-centre/docfx_project/pro/api/shipments/allocating_via_a_quote.md

 > [!NOTE]
 >
-> * For a full user guide on working with quotes, see LINK HERE.
+> * For a full user guide on working with quotes, see the [Managing Shipment Quotes](/pro/api/shipments/managing_shipment_quotes.html) section.
-> * For reference information on the Quotes API, see the LINK HERE.
+> * For reference information on the Quotes API, see the Shipments data contract.

 ## Using Allocate Shipment With Quote